Arizona Elk Society

 Organization Overview

 Arizona Elk Society is located in Peoria, AZ.
 The organization was established in 2002.
 According to its NTEE Classification (D11) the organization is classified as: Single Organization Support, under the broad grouping of Animal-Related and related organizations.
-As of 12/2021, Arizona Elk Society employed 10 individuals.
+As of 12/2023, Arizona Elk Society employed 16 individuals.
+This organization is an independent organization and not affiliated with a larger national or regional group of organizations.
 Arizona Elk Society is a 501(c)(3) and as such, is described as a "Charitable or Religous organization or a private foundation" by the IRS.

 TAX YEAR